mattmartin14/dream_machine/benchmarks/go_duckdb_vs_rust_polars/readme.md

 ---
 #### Results

 Below are the run times for Go+Duckdb and Rust+Polars.
 Suprisingly, Go+Duckdb was significantly faster than Rust+Polars.
-I'm not sure if there is some other optimization trick I can do in Polars to make it go faster, but the results are what they are:
+I'm not sure if there is some other optimization trick I can do in Polars to make it go faster considering I used the lazy frame, but the results are what they are:

 | Program | Total Time (Seconds) |
 | ------- | -------------------  |